Skip to Content

 • If not yet, you can apply another thin layer of paint with less fabric medium and heat set it after to make it permanent.

-If you are working on a white clothes or piece of fabric, bleach will be handy to correct some mistakes.
+If you are working on white clothes or a piece of fabric, bleach will be handy to correct some mistakes.

-For dark colored fabric bleach can act as paint itself – just make sure not to add too much bleach as it will tear apart the fabric.
+For dark-colored fabric bleach can act as paint itself – just make sure not to add too much bleach as it will tear apart the fabric.

 Can I just apply the fabric medium on top of my acrylics?

-Undortunately, you can’t apply fabric medium over acrylic paint and expect the same results.
+Unfortunately, you can’t apply fabric medium over acrylic paint and expect the same results.
 To turn acrylic paint into fabric paint, we have to thoroughly mix fabric medium with the paint.

 Applying the medium only as a top layer will not protect the underlying layer of acrylic paint from washing off or cracking.